joncinque/joncinque.github.io/_posts/2020-03-26-python-asyncio-convert.md

 to return a `Task` or `Task<T>`, the general code is pretty similar, since `Main()` can be async.

-In Python, asyncio does things a bit differently, so normal code changes a lot with the introduction of the event loop.
-Here is a sample program to read and print a file synchronously in a separate thread:
+For Python, `asyncio` works very differently from `threading`, so normal code changes a lot with the introduction of the event loop.
+Here is a sample program that uses `threading` to read and print a file synchronously:

 ```python
 import threading